|Colors:||White; can have tan or lemon ears|

 These tiny dogs are great companions and provide a playful and lively friend to anyone looking for an adorable pet.

-To secure one of the puppies, it will cost anywhere from $700 to $2,000.
-The reason for the high price is that the mother is so small, she can only carry two or three pups at a time and they usually have to be born via Cesarean section.
+Teacup Maltese are high-priced, the reason for this is that the mother is so small, she can only carry two or three pups at a time and they usually have to be born via Cesarean section.
 A good breeder puts a great deal of time and money into caring for the mother and her pups.

 That being said, there are many unreputable breeders who don’t care for their dogs ethically and are focused only on the money to be made.
 You will want to ensure that your puppy doesn’t come from a puppy mill.
 The best thing you can do is to meet the breeder and investigate first-hand how your puppy has been raised.
 The breeder should also be able to give you information about the health history of the mother and father.

 Don’t forget about rescues!
 Rescue dogs can be great pets, and there are many in need of homes.
 If you adopt an older dog, have it tested for various health issues associated with this breed to remain proactive in caring for them.

 3 Little-Known Facts About The Teacup Maltese

 1. They can be picky eaters.

 Due to their history of living with royalty, this breed likes dining on rich food and has developed a taste for the finer things in life.
 Don’t worry, you won’t have to buy filet mignon for your little one — they will eat dog food, but it may be a challenge to find one they will enjoy.

 2. The ancestors of the Teacup Maltese were larger dogs.